-- 4.1.
-Functional Entities: - 4.1.1.
-Applicable Transmission Owners - 4.1.1.1.
-Transmission Owners that own Transmission Facilities defined in 4.2. - 4.1.2.
+4.1.
+Functional Entities:

+4.1.1.
+Applicable Transmission Owners

+4.1.1.1.
+Transmission Owners that own Transmission Facilities defined in 4.2.

+- 4.1.2.
 Applicable Generator Owners - 4.1.2.1.
 Generator Owners that own generation Facilities defined in 4.3. - 4.2.
 Transmission Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal, state, provincial, public, private, or tribal entities: - 4.2.1.
 Each overhead transmission line operated at 200kV or higher. - 4.2.2.
-Each overhead transmission line operated below 200kV identified as an element of an IROL under NERC Standard FAC-014 by the Planning Coordinator. - 4.2.3.
-Each overhead transmission line operated below 200 kV identified as an element of a Major WECC Transfer Path in the Bulk Electric System by WECC. - 4.2.4.
-Each overhead transmission line identified above (4.2.1. through 4.2.3.) located outside the fenced area of the switchyard, station or substation and any portion of the span of the transmission line that is crossing the substation fence. - 4.3.
-Generation Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal, state, provincial, public, private, or tribal entities:
+Each overhead transmission line operated below 200kV, identified by the Planning Coordinator or Transmission Planner, per its Planning Assessment of the Near-Term Transmission Planning Horizon as a Facility that if lost or degraded are expected to result in instances of instability, Cascading, or uncontrolled separation that adversely impacts the reliability of the Bulk Electric System for a planning event. - 4.2.3.
+Each overhead transmission line operated below 200 kV identified as an element of a Major Western Electricity Coordinating Council (WECC) Transfer Path in the Bulk Electric System by WECC. - 4.2.4.
+Each overhead transmission line identified above (4.2.1. through 4.2.3.) located outside the fenced area of the switchyard, station or substation and any portion of the span of the transmission line that is crossing the substation fence.